CLI Reference

 logout | Delete stored credentials |

-Credentials are stored in ~/.kutl/credentials.
+Credentials are stored in ~/.kutl/auth.json.
 The KUTL_TOKEN environment variable takes precedence over stored credentials.
+To see which identity is currently active, use kutl status.

 kutl config